In-youngShin/sqlsample/README.md

-# Data analysis and retrieval program for a simulated university
+# Data Retrieval and Analysis Program for a Simulated University

 # Table of Contents
 - [Database](#Database)